 The typhoon has truly arrived.
-The Meteorological Bureau issued a marine typhoon warning early in the morning, causing Liu Meng and her friends' plans to go out to sea to be delayed.
+The meteorological bureau issued a marine typhoon warning early in the morning, causing Liu Meng and her friends' plans to go out to sea to be delayed.
 Everyone was stuck in the hotel, feeling bored.
-Despite the stormy clouds and raging waves over Qianhu Lake, Dongning Prefecture enjoyed clear skies and gentle breezes, with a vast coastline dotted with delicate white waves.
+Despite the stormy clouds and raging waves over Qianhu Lake, Dongning Prefecture enjoyed clear skies and bright sunshine, with an endless coastline dotted with delicate white waves.
 Yang Jingsheng sat on the Ziqiang train along the Huadong Line, gazing out at the magnificent scenery.

 Due to the holiday, the carriage was crowded and noisy.
 Some standing passengers even sat on the armrests of the seats.
-Xu Yuan frowned at this and decided to lean against Yang Jingsheng to avoid being jostled by those rude individuals.
+Xu Yuan frowned at this and decided to lean against Yang Jingsheng to avoid being jostled by those inconsiderate people.

-After sending Liu Meng off yesterday, Yang Jingsheng returned home feeling bored.
-In the afternoon, he went to visit Xu Yuan, hoping to catch up with her.
-For some unknown reason, the main door of her apartment building was left unlocked, so he climbed up to the fourth floor and knocked on Xu Yuan's door.
-Still half-asleep, she groggily opened the door and, upon realizing it was Yang Jingsheng, joyfully threw herself into his arms.
-They embraced tightly, and she pouted in complaint about how long it had been since he last visited.
+After sending Liu Meng off yesterday, Yang Jingsheng returned home feeling bored and decided to visit Xu Yuan in the afternoon.
+For some unknown reason, the main door of her apartment building was left unlocked, allowing Yang Jingsheng to climb up to the fourth floor and knock on Xu Yuan's door.
+Still half-asleep, Xu Yuan groggily opened the door and, upon seeing Yang Jingsheng, joyfully threw herself into his arms.
+They embraced tightly as she pouted and complained about how long it had been since he last visited her.

-Yang Jingsheng lifted her high into his arms as she cupped his face in her hands, showering him with kisses.
-He carried her to the edge of the bed, where they sat together.
-Xu Yuan gazed at him quietly before saying, "I really missed you!"
+Yang Jingsheng lifted her high into his arms while she cupped his face in her hands, showering him with kisses.
+He carried her to the edge of the bed where they sat together.
+Xu Yuan gazed at him quietly before saying, "I really miss you!"

-Yang Jingsheng knew she meant it sincerely.
-Living in a world filled with insincerity, Xu Yuan unexpectedly met an ordinary boy like Yang Jingsheng.
-Her lonely heart cherished him more as a good friend than as a lover.
+Yang Jingsheng knew she spoke from her heart.
+Living in a world of insincerity, Xu Yuan unexpectedly met an ordinary boy like Yang Jingsheng and found in him a true friend rather than just a lover.

-As Yang Jingsheng held her close, Xu Yuan listened intently to his steady heartbeat, enjoying this rare moment of warmth in the afternoon.
-He loved her long, shiny hair and gently brushed it with his hand.
-After a while of looking at him, Xu Yuan suddenly asked, "Yang Jingsheng, are you on summer break?"
+Yang Jingsheng let her nestle against him as Xu Yuan listened to his steady heartbeat, enjoying this rare moment of warmth in the afternoon.
+He admired her long, shiny hair and gently brushed it with his hand.
+After a while, Xu Yuan looked up at him and suddenly asked, "Yang Jingsheng, have you started your summer vacation?"

 "Do you have time tomorrow?
 Would you come home with me?"
 Xu Yuan asked.